 Usage.
 This assertion can be used to check simple connectivity properties of data structures.
-For example, one can use assert-unshared to verify that a tree data structure has not inadvertently become a DAG.
+For example, a programmer can use assert-unshared to verify that a tree data structure has not inadvertently become a DAG or other kind of graph.